igrishaev/blog/_posts/2022-12-03-clojure-guide.md

        (get-something ...)))
 ~~~

-Obviously, this is not the case for infinite collections or collections that fetch data from network.
+Obviously, this is not the case for infinite collections or collections that fetch their data from network.
 Turning them into vectors would occupy too many resources or saturate bandwidth.

 ~~~clojure
 ;; never vec/doall this